cran/jagshelper/README.md

 useful to know how many parameter nodes have been saved before performing further model diagnostics.

-### Commonly-used functions: Assessing model convergence
+### Commonly-used functions: Assessing model convergence and appropriateness

 * `check_Rhat()` and `check_neff()` give the proportion of parameter nodes to meet a given threshold of `Rhat` (Gelman-Rubin convergence diagnostic) or `n.eff`